 Know where the safest areas are in your community and make sure all homeowners are aware of it as well.
 In fact, it is a good idea to hold a meeting prior to the storm to discuss and inform residents of the emergency preparedness plan.
 Copies should be distributed, too.

-Apart from a plan, your HOA must have an emergency kit stored in every community property.
-These kits must contain flashlights, batteries, a radio or walkie talkie, a first aid kit, non-perishable food, and bottles of water.
+Apart from a plan, your HOA must have an emergency kit stored on every community property.
+These kits must contain flashlights, batteries, a radio or walkie-talkie, a first aid kit, non-perishable food, and bottles of water.
 Encourage homeowners to put together similar kits for themselves, with additional items like extra cash, important documents, and emergency contact numbers.

 4. Work with Homeowners

 It is equally important to keep up constant communication with residents in your association to help them properly maintain their homes during the summer and winter months.
 Residents can be a great asset when it comes to winterizing properties to protect against the changes in weather.
 Steps as simple as running the tap during a severe freeze to keep pipes from bursting can help to prevent some of the damages that would otherwise occur.

 Your HOA must also collect or update all contact information, including emergency contact details.
 This way, your HOA can easily get in touch with residents in times of disorder.